 Mushrooms boost the immune system and prevent illness in many different ways.
 This is something they are often praised for and is a reason why many people choose to consume them in different ways (even such as kombucha).

 Ergothioneine, through protecting our DNA and preventing ageing, may help to prevent the formation of cancer.
-Most studies (such as this example4) would agree that this antioxidant has chemopreventative properties which protect us against cancer.
-Interestingly however, there is thought to be a potential for certain cancer cells to actually use Ergothioneine as a means of “protection” (perhaps against certain treatments), as suggested by one other study5.
+Most studies (such as this example (4)) would agree that this antioxidant has chemopreventative properties which protect us against cancer.

 Some reportedly potent mushrooms in different types of cancer treatment include the following: